 When something is wrong and you go to a doctor, you expect that they will be able to figure out what is wrong and fix the problem.
 When they wrongly diagnose you, you deserve compensation for your injuries.
 Sometimes, the doctors fail to run tests, or misread results and get patients the wrong treatment.
 This not only delays the proper treatment, but also means extra surgeries and medicine they do not need.
 In many cases, treating the wrong illness or condition can make patients even sicker.
-If you or a loved one has suffered because of a doctor’s misdiagnosis, delayed diagnosis, or failure to diagnose in Dallas, talk to an experienced medical malpractice attorney today.
-The Queenan Law Firm, P.C., has medical malpractice attorneys and handles wrongful death cases for its clients in Arlington, Dallas, Fort Worth, and Houston, Texas.
+If you or a loved one has suffered because of a doctor’s misdiagnosis, delayed diagnosis, or failure to diagnose, talk to an experienced Dallas medical malpractice attorney today.
+The Queenan Law Firm, P.C., has medical malpractice attorneys and handles wrongful death cases for its clients in Texas

 Types of Wrongful Diagnosis Cases

 When a doctor fails to correctly diagnose an illness, injury, or condition, patients receive poor treatment.
 In these cases, the doctors may be responsible when their patients get sicker.
 This is usually because they fail to find the correct diagnosis, take too long to diagnose, or actually give an incorrect diagnosis.
 The following explains each of these problems and their effects:

 “Failure to diagnose” is when the doctor never finds a diagnosis.
 Usually, the patient either seeks a second opinion to get the right treatment, or passes away because the doctor could not diagnose the problem.
 Without a diagnosis, it is very difficult to start treating a patient, and failures to diagnose often end tragically.